 - Forgive yourself for not being perfect.
 From the day your loved one was diagnosed; your world has been turned upside down.
 Your daily routine will change, as may your personal standards of housekeeping and other tasks.
 Accept your own humanity.

 - Acknowledge your right to feel emotionally off-balance.
-Recognize the hidden grief component of your anger, A feeling of nervousness, worried thoughts and physical distress., guilt and A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities..
+Recognize the hidden grief component of your anger, anxiety, guilt and depression.
 Expect adaptation to, but not resolution of, your grief.
 Accept it and seek out someone who understands it.